 What HR and Leadership Can Do about Workplace Bullying

 As with many corporate risk factors, prevention is the most cost-effective way to deal with workplace bullying.
 Invest in educating your workforce on how bullying negatively impacts both people and business, as well as how to identify those behaviors.
+You could take a look at Together and their mentorship programs to see how they could help with your HR challenges.

 A person being bullied at work shouldn’t have to handle it on their own, so be available and have an assistance plan ready in case you need it.
 Create a policy and procedure that assigns consequences, such as write-ups or counseling, for bullying behaviors, and enforce them.